Friday, December 17, 2021

 Next Review: Regina King/Nathaniel Rateliff, an episode so boring that I nearly gave up reviewing because of it.

-Seriously, though, what is the deal with that fucking iguana sketch?
+Seriously, though, what is the deal with that fucking iguana?

 Friday, December 10, 2021